Leap13/kemet-addons/readme.txt

 = I installed the Kemet Addons Plugin but it does not work =

-This plugin will work only with the Kemet theme.
+Make sure that Kemet WordPress Theme is Installed and activated first as this plugin will work only with it.

 == Changelog ==

-0.0.1 version
+0.1.0 version
 - Initial Release